Feminist Science Fiction Set

 There are a variety of strong themes in The Handmaid’s Tale that could be used as inspiration for a cover illustration.
 This design highlights the aspects of the novel exploring the theme of individual versus the greater society, a subject that is especially relatable for the target young adult audience.
 On the vellum cover the large circle encases the individual smaller circles, confining and organizing them to fit.
 The set of circles inside a larger also hints at a birth control pill case indicating the lack of child bearing choice women faced in the book.
 On the inner cover, the organization of the circles no longer feels forced, but as though they are coming together and asserting some control over their situation.

 The Left Hand of Darkness

-Because of the difference in the societies there is a barrier of understanding between the main character for much of the novel.
-The Left-Hand of Darkness also explores the idea of trying to create a galactic community that would connect many diverse and uniquely different societies.
-By the end of the novel, the two characters from the different worlds reach a deep level of understanding and appreciation for each other and the two societies begin to work together.
+The Left-Hand of Darkness explores the potential successes and failures of trying to create a galactic community connecting many diverse and uniquely different societies.
+Because of the difference in their societies there is a barrier of understanding between the main characters for much of the novel.
+By the end of the novel however, the two characters from different worlds reach a deep level of understanding and appreciation for each other and the two societies begin to work together.

 On the vellum cover for The Left-Hand of Darkness, the focus is on the seemingly insurmountable disconnect between the two cultures, each with their own values and worldviews, shown through the two partial circles.
 Through the course of the book the two main characters explore the differences in each other’s cultures and find their own unique way to communicate and work together.
 They create something new, represented by the larger circle on the inner cover.